 10 Stretches to Release Tightness in Shoulder

-You might not think about it much, but your shoulder is a complex part of your body and shoulder stretches are an excellent way to keep them lose.
+You might not think about it much, but your shoulder is a complex part of your body and shoulder stretches are an excellent way to keep them loose.
 Your shoulder has big responsibilities: to help control your arm as it moves up, down, forward, backward, and to the side, all while keeping the joint stable and secure as your arm rotates.

 To do that, your shoulder contains seven primary muscles and many tendons, all of which can feel tense and tight after everyday activities.

 To help reduce tightness, it’s important to stretch these shoulder muscles regularly.
 Learn more about what causes shoulder tightness and how to do the most effective shoulder stretches for dealing with it.

 Shoulder pain and tightness can stem from a variety of causes, from doing strenuous exercise and physical labor to simply sleeping with poor posture.
 It could just be that your shoulder muscles—which are often underworked—weren’t quite ready for a whole weekend of spring cleaning or volunteering at the kids’ sports tournament, and now you’re left feeling tired, sore, and stiff.
 Taking steps to address tightness in the shoulder through stretches and relaxation techniques can aid in easing discomfort and promoting better shoulder mobility and overall well-being.